Making a drama out of riot crisis

-But Thorne believes writers do more than that - they can give a fresh understanding of the human stories behind the headlines.'New insight'
+But Thorne believes writers do more than that - they can give a fresh understanding of the human stories behind the headlines.

 He mentions two productions about the murders of five prostitutes in Ipswich in 2006.
 London Road, a play at The National Theatre, and BBC One's Five Daughters, were two of his favourite dramas of the last five years, he says.

 "You knew the story and they went, yeah, but did you consider this story?" he says.

 "London Road was very specifically about the residents of the street where the murderer lived, and Five Daughters was about the victims, which I hadn't properly considered.

 "They were prostitutes and you don't really consider the stories of the victims, and as soon as you do, well for me, it gave me new insight into what actually happened during that time in Ipswich.